 The Great Salt Lake is a terminal lake, with no outlet rivers running to the ocean.
 Since water leaves the lake only through evaporation, it leaves behind its dissolved minerals, making the lake up to 8 times as salty as seawater.

 The lack of outlets also means the lake responds dramatically to change in inflow.
 Rainy weather beginning in 1982 brought the highest levels in recorded history, peaking in June 1986 and March–April 1987.
 The lake is shallow for its size—about 70 miles long and 30 miles wide, but only about 40 feet deep.
 Because the lake basin is so shallowly sloped, extra inflow to the lake makes it rise only slowly, but any rise means a large increase in area.
 Highways, causeways, and parts of Salt Lake City were flooded or threatened in the 1980s, costing millions of dollars.

-By 2016, years of drought and increased water use brought the lake to record low levels.
+Long-term drought and water use led to Great Salt Lake reaching its lowest level on record in November 2022.
 This low level of the lake can increase dust pollution and reduce mineral extraction, shrimp production, waterfowl habitat, and recreational opportunities.

 Arnow, T., and Stephens, D., 1990, Hydrologic characteristics of the Great Salt Lake, Utah, 1847–1986: U.S. Geological Survey Water Supply Paper, 32 p.

 Carlowicz, M., 2016, Salt Lake Water Woes: NASA Earth Observatory, accessed on November 3, 2016, at http://earthobservatory.nasa.gov/IOTD/view.php?id=88929.

 Gore, R., and Richardson, J., 1985, No way to run a desert: National Geographic, v.
 167, no. 6, p.
 694–719.